Dance Like Nobody’s Watching: A Guide to Dancing In Brighton

 The benefits of dancing can’t be overstated; it increases fitness, encourages creativity, fights depression and – most importantly – makes you smile!
 There’s plenty of ways to get dancing in Brighton.

 Dance classes have become increasingly popular over the past few years with TV shows like Strictly Come Dancing contributing to an explosion of interest.
-Then, of course, there’s films like ‘Footlose‘, ‘Dirty Dancing‘, ‘Step Up‘, ‘Magic Mike‘ and ‘Mamma Mia!‘ that make us want to forget our tiny little problems, get up and simply dance!
-I’m sure you now feel like busting some moves after reading those movie titles, but before you turn into the dancing queen, enjoy our guide to dancing in Brighton and discover which type of dance suits you best and last but not least, find the perfect dance school for your favourite style!
+Then, of course, there’s films like ‘Footlose‘, ‘Dirty Dancing‘, ‘Step Up‘, ‘Magic Mike‘ and ‘Mamma Mia!‘ that make us want to forget our woes, get up and simply dance!
+However, before you turn into the dancing queen, enjoy our guide to dancing in Brighton and discover which type of dance suits you best and last but not least, find the perfect dance school for your favourite style!

 Zumba